 Most people realize that making threats against any person has consequences.
 When that threat is directed towards a government official or a government building even more severe penalties can apply.
 Terroristic threats can include proclamations of impending violence, a desire to kill or injure another person, or the intent to blow-up or set a government building on fire.
 However, not all statements that appear to be terroristic threats are made with such intent.

-However, understanding what constitutes a terroristic threat is the first step in avoiding creating a criminal situation or exacerbating an already tense stop or search.
+However, understanding what constitutes a terroristic threat is the first step in avoiding criminal charges in Atlantic City or exacerbating an already tense stop or search.

 What Is Considered a Terroristic Threat Under New Jersey Law?